 The Chimneys Clinic

-The Chimneys is a 12 bed rehabilitation service that offers specialist care specifically designed to support women who have a diagnosis of a Personality Disorder (PD), with or without disordered eating or high functioning Autistic Spectrum Disorder (ASD).
-Young women who are transitioning from CAMHS will also be considered for this service.
+The Chimneys is a 12-bed rehabilitation service that offers specialist care designed to support women who have a diagnosis of a Personality Disorder (PD) or an Emotionally Unstable Personality Disorder (EUPD).
+Individuals with other mental health problems and young women who are transitioning from CAMHS will also be considered for this service.

 More information about The Chimneys Clinic